ZeyadWaell/backend-golang-task-2025/README.md

 ### 🔄 Mediator Pattern

 * **MediatR** is used to decouple request handlers from controllers.
-* Controllers act as thin adapters: they map HTTP/gRPC requests to commands or queries and pass them to `_mediator.Send(...)`.
+* Controllers act as thin adapters: they map requests to commands or queries and pass them to `_mediator.Send(...)`.
-* Example in a controller using CQRS, Rate Limiting, and Mediator:

 ```csharp
 [HttpPost(OrderRoutes.Create)]